The 5 Steps of an Essential Japanese Skincare Routine

 Mochi-Hada (Rice-Cake Skin) is the national obsession of Japanese women.
 A term inspired by the deliciously soft and chewy Japanese dessert, it describes the gorgeously plump and supple complexion that everyone dreams about.
 With that baby-soft skin, you will no longer need to wear a heavy coverage foundation but can instead focus on an effortless, natural makeup look.

 To achieve supple mochi skin, the Japanese have a nourishing philosophy that emphasizes gentle double cleansing, multiple layers of hydration, and sun protection.
-While the steps have been modified throughout history, the modern Japanese or J-beauty routine, which focuses on cleansing, lotion, serum, moisturizer, and sunscreen.
+While the steps have been modified throughout history, the modern Japanese or J-beauty routine, focuses on cleansing, lotion, serum, moisturizer, and sunscreen.
 It somewhat goes rather simpler than Korean or K-beauty.

 Let’s roll up our sleeves and go on a beauty adventure!

 Cleansing is the center of Japanese skincare.
 The key is to spend as much time cleaning your face as you do applying makeup.
 There are two types of cleansers that are specially used for double cleansing in Japan.
 The first one, an oil-based cleanser, has been around since the 1960s.
 It helps to bind and remove the dirt on your skin without stripping the skin’s natural oils.
 Unlike other cleansers, it does not disrupt the skin barrier.
 For your second face wash, a water-based foaming cleanser lathers up a fluffy, refreshing meringue-like foam that you can easily spread around so that you don’t have to rub your skin vigorously.
 Meeth’s foaming face wash, Foaming Facial Cleanser, is specially designed for all skin types to make your skin feel purified and delightfully refreshed.